activitree/meteor-push/README.md

 To continue with V1, you may fork from here: https://github.com/activitree/meteor-push/commit/45d97977c37d70d561fcdc4cd78e3af3bc910e88 and read here: https://forums.meteor.com/t/how-to-install-meteor-package-direct-from-github/1693

+# For users of Raix Push or V1 of this.

 If you are coming from RAIX:Push or from V1 of this package please make sure you update the following things:
 * Client startup configuration file
 * Server startup configuration file